 This week’s post is a toughie for me.
-Pregnancy loss is something which affects so many of us, and yet when it happens to you, you feel like the only one in the world.
+Early miscarriage is something which affects so many of us, and yet when it happens to you, you feel like the only one in the world.
 Because nobody ever mentions it.
 It becomes like your secret shame, and it should never feel that way.
 So I’m going to be brazen and talk.

 Because it’s hard to be the only one without a bump.
 Without a pram.
 Without a warm bundle of baby-ness in your arms.
 You feel like it will never happen for you; like blessings are for the other people.
 That’s not the case.

 So it was always my wish to put my thoughts into words one day, in the hope of helping somebody out there find a little piece of comfort.
-There is help for you.
+There is help for you if you have suffered an early miscarriage.
 There is support.
 There may be solutions if you look for them and you may still find that rainbow if you keep on searching.
 I am proof of that.

 This Valentine’s day I will think of you.
 All three of you.
 Your tiny hearts which did not beat for long.

 You lived within me, in the folds of my womb.
 Cushioned, warm, but not safe enough.
 I’m sorry.

 You carried with you my hopes and dreams.
 The hopes and dreams of others too.
 I would mother you.

 I never got to feel you kick, to watch the swell of my belly as you grew.
 You didn’t grow enough.

 I only got to see one of you swim on a scan; my little heart number three.
 How you bounced.
 If it wasn’t for you, I would have given up.
 But your flicker of life gave me hope – the hope that kept me fighting, which bloomed into your brother.
 My little rainbow boy.

 I never knew why you didn’t endure.
 I never will.
 That’s fate I guess; not ours to understand.